mlpack/mlpack/doc/user/bindings/cli.md

         [--output_model_file <string>] [--predictions_file <string>]
 ```

-An implementation of a perceptron---a single level neural network--=for classification.
+An implementation of a perceptron---a single level neural network---for classification.
 Given labeled data, a perceptron can be trained and saved for future use; or, a pre-trained perceptron can be used for classification on new points.
 [Detailed documentation](#perceptron_detailed-documentation).